 The Master of Fine Arts degree is given through the Departments of Art, Music, and Theatre and Dance.
 The Department of Music requires a minimum of 30 semester hours; the Department of Art requires a minimum of 48 semester hours; and the Department of Theatre and Dance requires a minimum of 48 semester hours.
 A reading knowledge of a foreign language is not required.
-It is expected that most students will spend a minimum of two years of graduate study in fulfilling the requirements for the Master of Fine Arts degree.
+It is expected that most students will spend a minimum of two years of graduate study in fulfilling the requirements for the Master of Fine Arts degree but maybe longer for some programs.
 For variations in departmental requirements see the individual department website.